 How to Build an Anti-Aging Serum Routine

-The most effective anti-aging routine stacks complementary ingredients by time of day rather than applying everything at once.
+A practical visible-aging routine stacks complementary ingredients by time of day rather than applying everything at once.
 Morning: vitamin C serum on clean skin, then moisturizer, then SPF.
-SPF is non-negotiable -- sunscreen prevents more visible aging than any serum.
+Daily sunscreen is the foundation because UV exposure is a major driver of visible aging.
 Evening: retinol or peptide serum on clean skin, then moisturizer.
 Hyaluronic acid can go morning or evening as a base layer under actives.

 The most common mistake is using too many products at the same time before skin has adapted.
 Start with one active (vitamin C in the morning or retinol at night) and add a second after 4-6 weeks once your skin is adjusted.
 More is not more with anti-aging serums -- consistency with two or three well-chosen products beats a 10-step routine used inconsistently.